 An outfitter's assistant works under the supervision of a licensed outfitter but is not required to obtain a license.
-An outfitter's assistant must carry proof of employment as required by the board.
+An outfitter is required to disclose to each client that the outfitter's assistant is not a licensed guide or outfitter and the emergency causing the need to employ the outfitter's assistant.
+An outfitter's assistant is not required to obtain a license but must carry proof of employment as required by the board.
 An outfitter's assistant may not work more than 15 days in a calendar year for an outfitter unless the outfitter's assistant is actively obtaining a guide's license.